Meetings

 Date: October, 8th- 11th 2018

-URL: http://evnsymp2018.iaa.es/
+URL: https://evnsymp2018.iaa.es/

-http://spg.iaa.es/hinode12/ Hinode 12 - The many suns
+https://spg.iaa.es/hinode12/ Hinode 12 - The many suns

 Place: Granada Conference Center